Honey Bees Need Emergency Feed As Hurricane Helene Wipes Out Food Sources

 Hurricane Helene has left widespread damage to homes, other buildings, bridges, and roadways.
 However, its strong winds, which topped out at 140 mph on land, and the flooding induced by its excessive rainfall have also seriously damaged vegetation.
 That leaves the tiny heroes of agriculture at risk of starvation.

-Nearly 60,000 honey bee hives are thought to have been destroyed across Florida, Georgia, the Carolinas, and other Southeastern states.
+An estimated 95,000 honey bee hives are thought to have been destroyed across Florida, Georgia, the Carolinas, and other Southeastern states.
 Much of the plant life that would feed remaining bees, from flowers to crops, has also been wiped out by Helene.
 This means they need emergency food, and they need it quickly.

 Photo: W. Latner